wokwi/good-arduino-code/content/alarm-clock/README.md

 This approach as a downside, however: it uses 12 GPIO pins!

-If you want to save on Arduino pins, you can use a _74HC595_ shift register to cut the pin usage down to 6, or even a 7-Segment display with an integrated controller chip, such as the *TM1637* or the *MAX7219*.
+If you want to save on Arduino pins, you can use a _74HC595_ shift register to cut the pin usage down to 6, or even a 7-Segment display with an integrated controller chip, such as
+*TM1637*, *HT16K33*, or *MAX7219*.
 In this case, you will need to change the code to use a different display library (*SevSeg* does not support this case), but this is out of the scope of this project.

 ### Diagram